 The Community Foundation of Western North Carolina inspires philanthropy and mobilizes resources to enrich lives and communities in Western North Carolina.
 Their vision is a vibrant 18-county region where all people can find opportunity and enjoy the region’s many resources.
-Their Food & Farming Focus Area supports the revitalization of a sustainable local food system in Western North Carolina while preserving our mountain farm heritage.
-The goals of this focus area are 1.
-To increase opportunities for local farmers and food entrepreneurs that support the sustainability and profitability of WNC farms, and 2.
-Address food insecurity and facilitate nutrition and healthy eating for all.
+Their Food & Farming Focus Area supports the revitalization of a sustainable, local food system in Western North Carolina while preserving our mountain farm heritage.
+The goals of this focus area are to 1) increase opportunities for local farmers and food entrepreneurs that support the sustainability and profitability of WNC farms and 2) address food insecurity and facilitate nutrition and healthy eating for all.

 Partnering with non-profit organizations and community involvement have always been a part of New Belgium.
-In 1995 when the philanthropy program was conceived, $1 for every barrel of beer sold was donated to non-profit organizations in the communities where we sold our beers.
+In 1995 when the philanthropy program was conceived, $1 for every barrel of beer sold was donated to non-profit organizations in the communities where it sells its beer.
 This effort spurred the establishment of a philanthropy committee that, to this day, remains the backbone of the program.
-This inter-departmental group, open to all interested coworkers, researches, reviews and allocates funds to worthy organizations doing important work across our areas of distribution.
-Since its inception, New Belgium Brewing has donated more than $8 million through our grant programs and in 2016 co-workers donated over 4220 hours of volunteer time to their community.
-See an example of our grant dollars at work –HERE.
+This inter-departmental group—open to all interested coworkers—researches, reviews, and allocates funds to worthy organizations doing important work across New Belgium’s areas of distribution.
+Since its inception, New Belgium Brewing has donated more than $8 million through its grant programs, and in 2016, co-workers donated over 4,220 hours of volunteer time to their communities.

 - Research into organic production methods and crop improvement